jeffzh4ng/tinyc/ARCHITECTURE.md

 - [Cornell's CS 4120 SP23 Lecture Notes (Myers)](https://www.cs.cornell.edu/courses/cs4120/2023sp/notes/)

 note: please avoid the dragon book.
-You'll walk away with the impression that compiler construction is primarily about parsing, when in fact parsing should take no more than 5%-10% of total compile time.
+You'll walk away with the impression that compiler construction is primarily about parsing (and not much on other important areas, like type checking, optimization, etc), when in fact parsing should be the easiest part of the compiler.

 **Optimizations**
 - 80s: register allocation
 - 90s: scheduling (bc RISC introduced pipelining)
+- instruction selection?

 # References: Source and Target Languages